varul29/RaspberryPI-Basic_Setup/Firebase_Python/SHT31/README.md

    - Check the LED status which shows the power Connection in I2C adapter(connected with GPIO pins of RPI3) as well as in SHT31
    - After power connection open CLI of Raspberry Pi
-   - Configure all the general commands which are mentioned in "Raspberry-PI-" folder
+   - Configure all the general commands which are mentioned in "[Raspberry-PI]-" folder
    - detect I2C register of sensor using comman i2cdetect -y 1
    - configure firebase using "sudo pip install python-firebase"

 ## How to use firebase after configuration in RPI3

-you may also learn simple documentation - mentioned in reading section of "Firebase_Python" folder
+you may also learn simple documentation - mentioned in reading section of ["Firebase_Python"](https://github.com/varul29/Raspberry-PI-/blob/master/Firebase_Python/README.md) folder

     //This code should be used with every script that you will be using to connect to the Firebase database.
     //Importing I2C, Time, Firebase library in python code.